Mayank-cyber-code/youtube_q-a/README.md

 Load youtube-qa-extension as an unpacked extension in Chrome for the popup interface.

 Deployment
-You can deploy the backend to cloud platforms like Render.
+Deployed the backend to cloud platforms like Render.
 The extension can be loaded locally or published to the Chrome Web Store.

 License
-MIT (or your chosen license)
+MIT

-You can further personalize this as needed—with author/contact info, example screenshots, or advanced setup instructions.